URL Normalization Guide: Canonical Forms and Deduplication

 Tags: url, developer-tools, seo

 URL Normalization Guide: Canonical Forms and Deduplication Two URLs that point to the same resource but look different cause real problems: duplicate content in search index, cache misses, broken deduplication in link crawlers, and inconsistent analytics.
 URL normalization is the process of reducing URLs to a canonical form so that equivalent URLs compare as equal.
-This guide covers each normalization technique, why it matters, and how to implement it.
-Normalization Techniques Lowercase the Scheme and Host The scheme and host are case-insensitive per RFC 3986.
-Normalize both to lowercase.
-The constructor already normalizes scheme and host to lowercase.
-The path is case-sensitive and should NOT be lowercased (unless you know your server is case-insensitive, like on Windows).
-Remove Default…
+This guide covers each normalization technique, why it matters, and how to implement it. --- Why Normalization Matters Consider these URLs — they all return the same page: Without normalization, a link deduplication system, a cache, or a crawl queue treats all of these as distinct URLs.
+With normalization, they collapse to one. --- Normalization Techniques Lowercase the Scheme and Host The scheme and host are case-insensitive…

 All articles · theproductguy.in